Frequently Asked Questions

 The program faculty is sensitive to the inconveniences of traveling for classes and clinical assignments and makes every reasonable effort to minimize the travel expectations.
 However, traveling is a necessary and reasonable expectation given the learning opportunities that result.
 We are proud of the comprehensive education in medical imaging that we provide, which will greatly benefit our graduates as they seek employment opportunities.

-We believe that our program is one of the most cost-effective programs in this region that is able to offer a comprehensive approach to education in varying settings and access to state of the art technology to ultimately make our graduates highly marketable!
+We believe that our program is one of the most cost-effective programs in this region that is able to offer a comprehensive approach to education in varying settings and access to state-of-the-art technology to ultimately making our graduates highly marketable!

 The program does not participate in Title IV financial funding and therefore does not offer financial aid opportunities.
 Thus Pell Grants, Stafford Loans, and other state and federal-sanctioned aid do not apply.
 As a result, the program does keep tuition and textbook expenses very reasonable.